YOUR TRUSTED AZLE FAMILY LAWYER PROTECTING YOUR FUTURE, YOUR CHILDREN, AND YOUR PROPERTY

 Confident and Compassionate Family Law Attorney

 If you find yourself being brought into family court, you need to contact an experienced family law attorney to protect your rights.
 Our firm can handle matters such as child custody and visitation, child support, modifications, and adoptions.
-A divorce lawyer should be familiar with child custody laws, the process of filing for a divorce, determining child custody, joint custody situations, and can assist with parenting plans and other family law matters.
+A family and divorce lawyer should be familiar with child custody laws, the process of filing for a divorce, determining child custody, joint custody situations, and can assist with parenting plans and other family law matters.
+By choosing the Law Office of Ronda S. Haynes in Azle, Texas to represent you and your family, we will help you through any family legal matter you need.

 In an ideal world, every couple that marries will fulfill their vow “until death do us part”.
 Couples do not marry with the intent to divorce in the future.
 Although the divorce rate in Texas has declined over the past several years, the sad reality is that divorce still happens.
 Sometimes marriages end on friendly terms and the parties can work together to resolve the situation quickly and efficiently.
 Unfortunately, this is not the norm.
 Many couples fight over community property and child custody.